Sin418/Car-Price-Prediction-/README.md

 ## Usage

-1. Install the required dependencies using `pip install -r requirements.txt`.
-2. Download the dataset (`train.csv`) and place it in the project directory.
+1. Download the dataset (`train.csv`) and place it in the project directory.
-3. Run the script `car_price_prediction.py`.
+2. Run the script `car_price_prediction.py`.
-4. The trained model will be saved in the current directory.
+3. The trained model will be saved in the current directory.

 ## Results